 Trucking accidents can cause terrible injuries and catastrophic damage.
 The size difference between a semi truck and a typical car or SUV is so great that victims often face severe or permanent injuries in these crashes.
 If you or a loved one was injured in a trucking accident, the best way to get compensation for your injuries might be to sue in court.
 However, this leads to a dilemma: if you need to sue the driver who hit you, can you sue the trucking company alongside them?
-The Miami truck accident lawyer at The Law Offices of Prosper Shaked explains whom to sue in a truck accident case in Florida and how courts might divide liability.
+Let us explain.

 Can You Sue for Truck Accidents in Florida?